Mykola Dmytrovych Leontovych

 Key tracks

-Dudaryk — A vibrant and complex choral arrangement of a Ukrainian folk song, exemplifying his skill in transforming folk material into sophisticated art music.
+Dudaryk — A masterful and complex choral arrangement of a folk song, showcasing his sophisticated polyphonic technique.